pilzpuffer/etch-a-sketch/README.md

 14) <s>Add a text-skipping mechanic? - to achieve this, I'll need some sort of event listener that will be constantly running and waiting for '2' to be clicked - and at that, would change the i (the iteration variable) of the active mettTalking/typeWriter function to proceed to the next one?</s> - wrong, i needed to run a function that would resolve the promise, ending the relevant function iteration effectively
 15) <s>add a mechanic where the ending credits lines become yellow if player hovers over them</s>
 16) <s>maybe add a few different music tracks for endings? as the current one doesn't quite fit all routes</s>
 17) add a different musical track for the judging bit, as it doesn't feel quite correct to just have one main theme through the entire thing.
 Maybe can use 'Here We Are' or 'Another Medium' for this?
 I'm honestly unsure.
-And might be kind of overthinking this, so I won't adjust that for now.
+And might be kind of overthinking this, so I won't adjust the soundtrack for judging for now.

 Debugging Roadmap:
 1) <s>check why hideAndShow doesn't work for properly for motion actions now.</s>